Eric Costello - District 11

 - Board Member, Maryland Science Center Board of Trustees: 2017 - present

 - Board Member, St Mary’s Spiritual Center and Historic Site on Paca St Board of Trustees: 2017 – present

 Career prior to joining the Baltimore City Council

 From 2006 to 2014, Eric served in the U.S. GAO as a Senior IT Analyst.
 His work there saved taxpayers more than $274 million by identifying gaps in capital planning, risk management, contractor oversight practices, and cancellation of underperforming federal programs.

 In 2004, Eric earned a Bachelor of Science in Communication Arts, with a minor in Business Communications at SUNY Oneonta.
 He earned a Master of Science in Information Management in 2006 from Syracuse University's iSchool, with Certificates of Advanced Study in both Information Security Management and Information Systems and Telecommunications Management.

 Outside of Work

 A native of New York, Eric fell in love with Baltimore when he moved to Otterbein in 2007.
 He currently lives in Federal Hill, where he purchased his home in 2010.
-He is an avid sports fan and enjoys spending time with family and friends.
+He is an avid sports fan, amateur chef and enjoys spending time with family, friends and his dog Hoosier.